 Transforming the spreadsheet by plugging in data APIs can lead to a big shift in the research process, both for the buy and sell sides.

 Firstly, there is the advantage of speed in updating the model.
 Imagine a situation where the entire financial model is updated minutes after the 10 K filings hit the SEC.
-Usually large research houses employ a set of data analysts based in a different time zone to plug in the data to reap in the time advantage.
-With data API linked models, small and big research teams can be on a level playing ground in as much as data access and processing is concerned.
+Usually, large research houses employ a set of data analysts based in a different time zone to plug in the data to reap the time advantage.
+With data API-linked models, small and big research teams can be on a level playing ground as much as data access and processing is concerned.
 Better productivity can also help research teams to look at more companies for coverage.

 Secondly, the availability of information is much deeper (no footnote information is left uncovered) and contextual too.
-Analysts can explore each data element in the context of the whole filing from the spreadsheet itself or carry out drill downs to the final data element.
-This is clearly better than working with data APIs such as that available from a terminal providing limited and normalized information.
+Analysts can explore each data element in the context of the whole filing from the spreadsheet itself or carry out drill-downs to the final data element.
+This is better than working with data APIs such as that available from a terminal providing limited and normalized information.

-Finally, there is the question whether faster and deeper data sets would improve the quality of the research itself.
-This is difficult to comment on since a research analyst is essentially gazing at a crystal ball and offering an informed judgement.
-However, better information access through open, structured data formats would certainly democratize the research process that should lead to efficiencies in the overall price discovery process as well.
+Finally, there is the question of whether faster and deeper data sets would improve the quality of the research itself.
+This is difficult to comment on since a research analyst is essentially gazing at a crystal ball and offering an informed judgment.
+However, better information access through open, structured data formats would certainly democratize the research process which should lead to efficiencies in the overall price discovery process as well.

 The journey of digitally transforming the analyst spreadsheet has only just begun.
 Key data streams such as earning releases, investor presentations, and conference call transcripts are still not available in a structured data format.
 A spreadsheet model captures key information, most of which is repeated in the subsequent detailed filings as well, from these sources too.
 It is, however, quite conceivable that such data too would soon wend its way to the comfortable environs of an analyst spreadsheet sooner than later.